Harvey Cloyd Philpott: Early life

-Harvey Cloyd Philpott was born on April 6, 1909 in Bassett, Virginia, United States to Benjamin Cabell Philpott Sr. and Daisy (Hundley) Philpott.
-In 1920, Cloyd's father purchased a bankrupt furniture factory in Lexington, North Carolina and moved the family there, founding the United Furniture Corporation.
+Harvey Cloyd Philpott was born on April 6, 1909, in Bassett, Virginia, United States to Benjamin Cabell Philpott Sr. and Daisy (Hundley) Philpott.
+In 1920, Cloyd's father purchased a bankrupt furniture factory in Lexington, North Carolina, and moved the family there, founding the United Furniture Corporation.
 Cloyd attended Lexington High School from 1921 until 1925.
 Thereafter he attended Eastman Business College and the Virginia Military Institute.
-While he was at the latter institution, he served as a cadet captain of Company C, edited the school newspaper and served as president of the North Carolina Club.
+While he was at the latter institution, he was a cadet captain of Company C, edited the school newspaper and was president of the North Carolina Club.
 He graduated in 1929.

 On June 11, 1931, Philpott married Frances Adelaide Thompson.
 They had three children.
-He served as a captain in the Lexington Company of the North Carolina State Guard from 1941 to 1946.
+He was a captain in the Lexington Company of the North Carolina State Guard from 1941 to 1946.

 Business career

 While he was a high school student, Philpott worked in his father's furniture business.
-After completing his education, he entered the furniture industry, working in various departments of the United Furniture Corporation and serving as its secretary-treasurer.
+After completing his education, he entered the furniture industry, working in various departments of the United Furniture Corporation and as its secretary-treasurer.
 He eventually rose to become president of the company.
 In 1955, following the death of his father, Philpott was appointed chairman of the board of United Furniture Corporation.
 The following year the company, under his direction, launched a new subsidiary, Philpott Furniture Corporation, of which he also became president.
-He served one term as president of the Southern Furniture Manufacturer's Association.
+He worked one term as president of the Southern Furniture Manufacturer's Association.

 In 1956 and 1961, the board of the governors of the Chicago-based American Furniture Mart declared him "Furniture Man of the Year".
-He also served on the board of directors of the Commercial Bank of Lexington and the Mutual Savings and Loan Association in Lexington.
-From 1946 to 1959 he served on the board of trustees of the Baptist Children's Homes of North Carolina.
+He also was on the board of directors of the Commercial Bank of Lexington and the Mutual Savings and Loan Association in Lexington.
+From 1946 to 1959 he wason the board of trustees of the Baptist Children's Homes of North Carolina.

 Political career

 Local offices

 In 1934 Philpott was elected to the Lexington School Board.
 He later attributed his interest in politics to his time on the school board.
-He served on the board until 1945, acting as chairman for the last two years.
+He was on the board until 1945, acting as chairman for the last two years.
 In 1945 he was elected Mayor of Lexington.
-He held the office for four years, and thereafter served on the Lexington Utilities Committee until 1956.
+He held the office for four years, and thereafter was on the Lexington Utilities Committee until 1956.